HowHow06/Foodordering-WDT-Assignment/README.md

 ## Introduction

 The Food Ordering & Delivery System is a comprehensive web application developed as part of a diploma assignment.
 This project is meticulously crafted using pure PHP, showcasing a conceptual model for a food ordering and delivery platform.
-It demonstrates the practical application of Object-Oriented Programming (OOP), focusing on the utilization of design patterns and adherence to SOLID principles for clean and maintainable code.

 ## Key Features